Pranav-kat/refactored-tech-interview/ION.md

 These are some of the basic methods and usage patterns of the `PriorityQueue` class in Java.
 You can explore additional methods and features in the official Java documentation for the `PriorityQueue` class.

+## Applications of Priority Queue

+A priority queue is a data structure that stores elements based on their priority and allows for efficient retrieval of the element with the highest or lowest priority.
+Priority queues find applications in various algorithms and scenarios where elements need to be processed in a particular order.
+Here are some common applications of priority queues:

+1. **Dijkstra's Shortest Path Algorithm:** In graph theory, Dijkstra's algorithm finds the shortest paths from a source vertex to all other vertices in a weighted graph.
+A priority queue is used to efficiently select the vertex with the smallest distance in each step.

+2. **Prim's Minimum Spanning Tree Algorithm:** This algorithm finds the minimum spanning tree of a connected, undirected graph.
+A priority queue is used to select the edge with the smallest weight in each iteration.

+3. **Heap Sort:** Heap sort is an efficient comparison-based sorting algorithm that uses a binary heap (a type of priority queue) to build the sorted array.

+4. **A* Search Algorithm:** A* is a pathfinding algorithm used in computer games and robotics to find the shortest path from a start node to a target node on a graph.
+A priority queue is used to explore nodes with the lowest estimated cost.

+5. **Task Scheduling:** Priority queues can be used to manage tasks or jobs in a scheduling system.
+Each task has a priority, and the queue ensures that tasks are executed in the order of their priority.

+6. **Huffman Coding:** Huffman coding is a data compression algorithm that assigns variable-length codes to characters based on their frequencies.
+A priority queue is used to construct the Huffman tree efficiently.

+7. **Event-driven Simulation:** In simulations, priority queues can be used to manage events that occur at different times.
+Events are processed in the order of their scheduled times.

+8. **Load Balancing:** In distributed systems, a priority queue can be used to distribute tasks or jobs among nodes based on their capacity and load.

+9. **Scheduling Algorithms:** Real-time systems and operating systems often use priority queues to schedule processes, threads, or tasks based on their priority levels.

+10. **Merge K Sorted Lists:** When merging multiple sorted lists into a single sorted list, a priority queue can efficiently manage the smallest element from each list.

+11. **Distributed Systems:** Priority queues are used in distributed systems to manage message queues or tasks that need to be processed across multiple nodes.

+Priority queues are implemented using various data structures, with binary heaps being a common choice due to their efficient insertion and extraction of the highest (or lowest) priority element.
+Different programming languages provide built-in implementations of priority queues, making it easier to incorporate them into your code.

 ---
 ## Snake and Ladders problem